rbeer/i18next-versioning-webpack-plugin/README.md

 The localstorage backend of [i18next](https://www.i18next.com/) takes an option `versions` to determine whether the language definitions have been updated and should be pulled from the backend.

+NOTE: i18next-versioning does not care whether you've undone changes.
+It will always increment the version number of changed languages.

 ## Install
 `npm i git+https://github.com/shadowban-eu/i18next-versioning-webpack-plugin.git`